Universal Sharpness Dynamics in Neural Network Training: Fixed Point Analysis, Edge of Stability, and Route to Chaos: Predictions and Verifications in Real-world Scenarios

 The preceding analysis offers broader insights and predictions for optimization in real-world models.
 In this section, we study realistic architectures with real and synthetic datasets and examine the extent to which insights from the UV model generalize.

-\paragraph{Experimental setup:} Consider a network ${f}(\bm{x}; \theta)$, with trainable parameters $\theta$, initialized using normal distribution with zero mean and variance $\sigma^2_w$ in appropriate parameterization.
+\textbf{Experimental Setup:} Consider a network ${f}(\bm{x}; \theta)$, with trainable parameters $\theta$, initialized using normal distribution with zero mean and variance $\sigma^2_w$ in appropriate parameterization.
+In this section, we use the interpolating parameterization with $s \in [0, 1]$ (detailed in \Cref{appendix:parameterizations}), where networks with $s=0$ are equivalent to networks in SP as width $n$ goes to infinity and those with $s=1$ are in $\mu$P. The network is trained on a dataset with $P$ examples using MSE loss and GD.
+The learning rate is scaled as $\eta = \nicefrac{c}{\lambda_0^H}$, where $c$ is the learning rate constant, and $\lambda_0^H$ is the sharpness at initialization.
 Additional details provided in figure captions and \Cref{appendix:models}.
-The network is trained on a dataset $\mathcal{D}$ with $P$ examples using MSE loss and GD.
-The learning rate is scaled as $\eta = \nicefrac{c}{\lambda_0^H}$, where $c$ is the learning rate constant, and $\lambda_0^H$ is the sharpness at initialization.
-In this section, we use the interpolating parameterization with $s \in [0, 1]$ (detailed in \Cref{appendix:parameterizations}), where networks with $s=0$ are equivalent to networks in SP as width $n$ goes to infinity and those with $s=1$ are in $\mu$P.